microsoft/CSS-SystemCenter-ServiceManager/docs/Verify_SSRS_for_SCSM/index.md

 - if the LOCAL SSRS installation is configured correctly
 - and if SSRS can be used with the Service Manager Data Warehouse.

- Note
+## Instructions to run this script:

+1. Execute the script with right/click + "Run with PowerShell".
+1. Follow the instructions.

+## Notes:
-This PowerShell script can be executed after a Service Manager Data Warehouse installation.
-The script won't make any changes to the configuration but verifies it.
-You can run the script as many times as required.
+The script can be executed before or after a SCSM Data Warehouse installation.
+The script can be executed several times.
+The script won't make any change.